Tailslide/Left4Translate/README.md

 - Names with special characters: `♥PlayerName☺`
 - Messages with emojis and special characters

+Note: Due to limitations in Left 4 Dead 2's console logging system, chat messages from players with certain Unicode or special characters in their names may not be written to the console.log file at all.
+This is a game engine limitation and not an issue with the translation system.
+The game supports displaying these characters in-game, but they may not be captured in the log file for translation.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.